 Kim Kenney graduated summa cum laude from Wells College in Aurora, NY with a major in American history and minor in creative writing, where she became a member of Phi Beta Kappa.
 She earned her Master of Arts degree in History Museum Studies at the Cooperstown Graduate Program.
-Kim became Curator of the McKinley Presidential Library & Museum in October 2001.
+Kim became Curator of the McKinley Presidential Library & Museum in October 2001, and promoted to Assistant Director in 2017.
 She is the author of six books: Canton: A Journey Through Time, Canton’s West Lawn Cemetery, Canton’s Pioneers in Flight, Canton Entertainment, Interpreting Anniversaries and Milestones at Museums and Historic Sites, and Through the Lens: The Photography of Frank Dick.
 Her work has appeared in The Public Historian, the journal of the National Council for Public History; White House History, the journal of the White House Historical Association; The Repository; The Boston Globe; Aviation History; and the literary magazine Mused.
 She serves as editor of the Museums website at BellaOnline.com, where she has authored several ebooks, and is a member of the MuseLab Advisory Council at Kent State University.
 She has appeared on The Daily Show, First Ladies: Influence & Images, and Mysteries at the Museum.
 Her program “The 1918 Influenza Pandemic” was featured on C-SPAN’s series American History TV.
 Kim has served as the Region 5 representative for the National Digital Newspaper Project in Ohio, a field reviewer for the Museums for America grant program through the Institute for Museum and Library Services, and a grant reviewer for The History Fund.
 She is an adjunct faculty member at the University of Mount Union and teaches online museum studies courses through the Northern States Conservation Center.
 She was awarded the Oakley Certificate of Merit from The Association of Gravestone Studies for her interpretive projects at West Lawn Cemetery and the Jane Weston Chapman Award from the University of Mount Union for her dedication to women’s history programming.